python-openapi/openapi-core/docs/customizations.rst

 Media type deserializers
 ------------------------

+OpenAPI comes with a set of built-in media type deserializers such as: ``application/json``, ``application/xml``, ``application/x-www-form-urlencoded`` or ``multipart/form-data``.

+You can also define your own ones.
 Pass custom defined media type deserializers dictionary with supported mimetypes as a key to `unmarshal_response` function:

 .. code-block:: python
   :emphasize-lines: 13